inspircd/docs/docs/4/installation/rhel.md

 ---
-title: v4 Rocky Linux Installation
+title: v4 RHEL Installation
 ---

-## Installing InspIRCd 4 using the Rocky Linux package
+## Installing InspIRCd 4 using the RHEL package

-An official package for Rocky Linux is maintained by the InspIRCd Team.
+An official package for RHEL is maintained by the InspIRCd Team.
 You can download this from [the releases page](https://github.com/inspircd/inspircd/releases/latest).

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Rocky Linux 8 and 9.
+This package can be installed on all x86-64 systems running RHEL 8 and 9.
+You can also install the package on RHEL rebuilds like AlmaLinux and Rocky Linux.

 ### How do I install this package?